Spatial correlations in SIS processes on random regular graphs: Computing Shell Probabilities on Random Regular Graphs

-To assess the accuracy of the pairwise correlation correction to mean-field theory on the RRG, we directly compare solutions using our analytical framework to numerical simulations of the \textit{SIS} model.
-Specifically, we solve a system of $n$ coupled ODEs for the pairwise correlation functions in each shell $\ell$ as given by Eq.~\eqref{eq:corrDyn}, with the number of shells $n$ naturally limited so that $\sum_{i=1}^{n} N_i \approx N$, and truncated at the shell where $p(n+1|n) < 1/N$, indicating that there is fewer than one node in the subsequent shell.
-The conditional probabilities determine how correlations propagate through the network topology, ensuring consistency in the shell structure.
-Once solved, the hierarchy of correlation functions, particularly the distance-one correlation function, is then used in Eq.~\eqref{eq:SISLogisticCorrectred} to predict the global infection density.
 This unified approach enables direct comparison between theory and simulation.
-We illustrate this on a network of $10^4$ nodes, with an initial fraction $10^{-2}$ of infected individuals.
-The results shown in Fig.~\ref{fig:RRG_Vailidity} show good agreement between the numerical solution of Eq.~\eqref{eq:corrDyn} (blue) and corresponding discrete simulations (red).
-We note a slight discrepancy between our corrections to mean-field theory and corresponding simulations for infection rates $\beta$ close to the critical values $\beta_c k_0/\gamma=1.33$ and $1.20$ for $k_0=4$ and $k_0=6$, respectively, according to the formula $\beta_ck_0/\gamma=k_0/(k_0-1)$ for homogeneous networks~\cite{morita_basic_2022}.
-These critical values separate the regime where the infection persists in the population from the regime in which the epidemic dies out deterministically.
-The discrepancies near these critical points, where epidemic dynamics are dominated by strong fluctuations and long-range correlations, are inherently difficult to attenuate in low-order moment closure, such as the KSA, and have been discussed in previous works~\cite{baker2010correcting, markham2013simplified}.
-In general, the agreement between model simulations and numerical solutions using our modified theory improves with the increase of the node degree $k_0$ or as the infection rate $\beta$ increases.
+We illustrate this on a network of $N=10^4$ nodes, with an initial fraction $x_I(0)=10^{-2}$ of infected individuals.
+The results shown in Fig.~\ref{fig:RRG_Vailidity} display good agreement between the numerical solution of Eq.~\eqref{eq:corrDyn} (blue) and discrete simulations (red).
+Notably, the MPM systematically outperforms the SPM (dark green), which overestimates the steady-state infection density and underestimates the correlation function $F_{II}^{(1)}$, especially at lower node degrees.
+Note that, the slight discrepancy between the MPM and simulations is due to the proximity of $\beta$ to the critical infection rate: $\beta_c k_0/\gamma=k_0/(k_0-1)$ for the RRG~\cite{morita_basic_2022}; the latter separates the endemic regime, $\beta > \beta_c$ (persistence of infection), from the absorbing regime, $\beta < \beta_c$ (epidemic dies out deterministically).
+Close to the critical points ($\beta_c k_0/\gamma=1.5$ and $1.33$ for $k_0=3$ and $4$, respectively) the epidemic dynamics are dominated by strong fluctuations and long-range correlations, and are inherently more difficult to capture in low-order moment closure, such as the KSA~\cite{baker2010correcting, markham2013simplified}.
+As was shown (see also below), the agreement between model simulations and our MPM improves with increasing node degree $k_0$ or infection rate $\beta$.